Business

 While most of the prominent voices warning about the dangers of AI today are men, activists have been shouting about AI danger for years now.
 We just didn’t listen until the White Guys were worried.

 Women and minorities have long been well aware of AI’s many dangers.
-The likes of Joy BuolamwiniTimnit GebruFei-Fei LiMeredith WhittakerSafiya NobleKaren HaoRuha BenjaminLatanya SweeneyKate Crawford and Cathy O’Neil (to name few) have been documenting how AI can discriminate against people based on their racegender or class for a decade!
+The likes of Joy BuolamwiniTimnit GebruFei-Fei LiMeredith WhittakerSafiya NobleKaren HaoRuha BenjaminLatanya SweeneyKate Crawford and Cathy O’Neil (to name a few) have been documenting how AI can discriminate against people based on their racegender or class for a decade!

 And they were heard then.
 A little.
 But now that the status quo is in danger for the top guys, everyone is listening.